disruptek/balls/README.md

 You can specify memory models with which to restrict the test matrix:
 ```
-$ balls --gc:arc --gc:orc
+$ balls --mm:arc --mm:orc
-# ... tests are run only with --gc:arc and --gc:orc ...
+# ... tests are run only with --mm:arc and --mm:orc ...
 ```

 You can similarly constrain backends and optimizations: